FarazPoomun/Fintrellis.WebApi/README.md

   - This project holds the necessary code to communicate with MongoDb.
   - It uses the repository design pattern to provide a generic repository class that can be consumed by services to do CRUD operation on the database.
   - Also defines a contract `IMongoEntity.cs` that all entity should abide by in order to properly utilize the repository class.

+- Fintrellis.Redis (Class Library)

+  - This project holds the necessary code to configure Redis.
+  - It uses the repository design pattern to provide a generic class to manipulate cache data.

 - Fintrellis.Services.Tests(xUnit Test Project)
   - This project holds the tests to test the business logic of the application, more specifically testing Fintrellis.Services project.